oneapi-src/oneDAL/docs/source/onedal/algorithms/ensembles/decision-forest.rst

 Training method: *Dense*
 ++++++++++++++++++++++++

-In *dense* training method, all possible splits for each feature are taken from the subset of selected features for the current node and evaluated for best split computation.
+In *dense* training method, all possible data points for each feature are considered as possible splits for the current node and evaluated for best split computation.

 .. _df_t_math_hist:

 Training method: *Hist*
 +++++++++++++++++++++++

-In *hist* training method, only a selected subset of splits is considered for best split computation.
+In *hist* training method, only bins are considered for best split computation.
-This subset of splits is computed for each feature at the initialization stage of the algorithm.
+Bins are continuous intervals of data points for a selected feature.
-After computing the subset of splits, each value from the initially provided data is substituted with the value of the corresponding bin.
+Bins are computed for each feature at the initialization stage of the algorithm.
-Bins are continuous intervals between selected splits.
+Each value from the initially provided data is substituted with the value of the corresponding bin.
+It decreases the computational time complexity from :math:`O(num_rows * num_selected_features)` to :math:`O(num_bins * num_selected_features)`, but decreases algorithm accuracy.

 Split strategy
 ++++++++++++++